csmaxpower/MoesTavern-ETServerInstalls/README.md

 The scripts, system services, configs, and downloads links are baselined to Moe's Tavern's hosts for everything except the game assets installation and key generation.

-Note that this install script assumes a bare metal Linux server running Ubuntu 20.xx and above.
+Note that this means the install script assumes a bare metal Linux server running Ubuntu 20.xx and above.
 The OS and packages will be updated before the server installation begins.

 # Directions

-1. Download installETLScrimServer.sh  `sudo wget https://raw.githubusercontent.com/csmaxpower/MoesTavern-ETServerInstalls/main/installETLScrimServer.sh`
+-  Download installETLScrimServer.sh  `sudo wget https://raw.githubusercontent.com/csmaxpower/MoesTavern-ETServerInstalls/main/installETLScrimServer.sh`
-2. Set install script permissions  `sudo chmod +x installETLScrimServer.sh`
+-  Set install script permissions  `sudo chmod +x installETLScrimServer.sh`
-3. Run installETLScrimServer.sh  `sudo ./installETLScrimServer.sh`
+-  Run installETLScrimServer.sh  `sudo ./installETLScrimServer.sh`

-The necessary setup scripts will then be downloaded and executed.
-There will be user prompts for server customization of the following cvars: servername, g_password, sv_maxclients, sv_privateclients, sv_privatepassword, rconpassword, refereepassword, sv_wwwBaseURL
+The necessary setup scripts will then be downloaded and executed and then there will be user prompts for server customization of the following cvars:
+`sv_hostname`, `g_password`, `sv_maxclients`, `sv_privateclients`, `sv_privatepassword`, `rconpassword`, `refereepassword`, `sv_wwwBaseURL.

 There will then be user prompts for setting an username and password for FTP access of the server.
-This will configure the vsftpd service and also write a DENY line in the SSH access file for the new user that was just created to keep things nice and secure.
+This will configure the vsftpd service and also write a `DENY` line in the SSH access file for the new user that was just created to keep things nice and secure.

 Finally, the script will write and configure a system level service for running the ETL server, a system restart service and system timer to manage daily restarts.
 Example system service usage:  `sudo systemctl start|stop|status|restart etlserver.service`